linb960/PyBer_Analysis/README.md

 # PyBer Ride Sharing Analysis

 ## Overview
-The purpose of this project is to visualize and summarize data from the ride sharing company, Pyber.
-Do do this a summary DataFrame will be created using python in a jupyter notebook.
-The ride sharing data will be filtered by city type and a line graph will be drawn using matplotlib.
-The final output will show the total of the fares the drivers collected, in dollars, by city type, urban, suburban and rural, for the first four months of 2019.
+The purpose of this project is to create a summary DataFrame of the ride-sharing data, by city, for Pyber.
+In addition a multiple-line graph is included to show the total weekly fares for each city type.
+With this informtion a summary will be provided below that explains how the data differs by city type and how those differences can be used by decision-makers at PyBer.

 ## Project Description
 ### Setup
-To begin the project two files Pyber files are added to the resources folder, city_data.csv and ride_data.csv.<br>
+To begin the project two Pyber files are added to the resources folder, city_data.csv and ride_data.csv.<br>

 The city_data.csv once read into a DataFrame shows that we have three columns: __city, driver_count and type__ where driver count is the number of drivers in the city and type is the type of city, urban, suburban and rural.<br>